tstahlhut/inception/README.md

 "This project aims to broaden your knowledge of system administration by using Docker.
 You will virtualize several Docker images, creating them in your new personal virtual machine." (from the subject)

-## 42 Project - To Do

-1. Makefile (at root dir): sets up entire application (i.e. builds Docker images using docker-compose.yml)

 ## VirtualBox

 ### Transfer Virtual Machine from one host machine to another